 [A personalized course to clear IIT / JEE 2019 with the access of Mock Test Series ( Subject & Topic Wise ), 250 Hours Videos & E-Lectures, 50,000+ Concepts & Topics, 16 Years JEE Solved Papers, Most Asked Questions, Personalized Strength Sheet and more.
 Get Now]

-From 2019, National Testing Agency (NTA) will be conducting JEE Main twice a year in online mode only.
-The one attempt of JEE Main 2019 will be held between January 1 to 20 in 8 different slots, whereas the second attempt of JEE Main 2019 will be held between April 7 to 21.
+From 2019, National Testing Agency (NTA) will be conducting JEE Main twice a year in computer-based mode, except for Drawing test (paper II) which will be pen-paper-based.
+The one attempt of JEE Main 2019 will be held between January 1 to 20 in 8 different slots, whereas the second attempt of JEE Main 2019 will be held between April 6 to 20.
 Candidates are advised to get familiar with the complete JEE Main syllabus 2019 to boost up their preparation level.

 Prepare for IIT / JEE Main 2019 with concept and topic wise videos by exam experts.
 Get the complete course videos direct to your inbox.
 Click to Subscribe